stripes stripes

 A week after turning 109, Hughes was invited to tea with President Michael D. Higgins.
 She died on 5 September 2023 after a brief illness at the age of 109 years, 106 days.
 She was survived by a niece and a nephew, Nuala and Michael.

 Hughes became Ireland’s oldest living woman following the death of Nancy Stewart, 107, on 10 September 2021.
-However, three men were, at the time, alive and older: an anonymous 110-year-old, Michael O’Connor, and Mathew Crowley.
+However, two men were, at the time, alive and older: Michael O’Connor and Mathew Crowley.
+An anonymous man was thought to have been even older, but in 2023, this was shown to have been a case of fraud.

 After Crowley’s death on 26 August 2022, Hughes officially became the oldest resident of Ireland.
 Upon her own death a year later, the title passed to Kitty Jeffery, born in November 1914.